San Diego Harbor Cruises is the best way to explore the San Diego Bay area, a natural harbor and a deepwater port.

 Boarding time is usually 15 to 30 minutes before departure.

-It is better to reach at least 30 minutes in advance for dinner cruises to enjoy your boarding cocktail and dockside sights.
+It is better to reach at least 30 minutes before dinner cruises to enjoy your boarding cocktail and dockside sights.

 FAQs about San Diego Cruise